-Editor's Choice: The Best Parental Control Apps For 2025 (Independently Tested)
+The Best Parental Control Apps of 2026 (Independently Tested)

-Keep your kids safe online with the best parental control app for your family.
-We review the security features of five popular apps like screen time management, web content filtering, location tracking, and more.
+We tested the best parental control apps for keeping your kids safe online and compared security features like screen time management, message monitoring, web content filtering, location tracking, and more.

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Here are our top 5 picks for the best parental control apps of 2025.
+Parental controls should combine smart content monitoring, screen-time management, content filtering, and location tracking while respecting a child’s growing independence.
+Here are our top six picks for the best parental control apps of 2026.

 In this article